Wofford College Scholarships (2025–2026) | Costs, Merit Aid & Honors

 💰 Cost of Attendance at Wofford College

-As a private college, Wofford charges the same tuition for all students, regardless of state residency.
-There are no regional reciprocity programs like WUE or MSEP, but institutional merit aid can significantly reduce the published cost.
+Wofford charges the same tuition for all students regardless of state residency and does not participate in regional reciprocity programs such as WUE or MSEP.
+Institutional merit and state grants may reduce the overall cost.

 Cost of Attendance FAQ